Recent Posts in metal

 TONIGHT (FRIDAY, 7/25): Crushers Tombs' homecoming show kicks off today at the Saint Vitus (tickets).
 They'll be joined by Pyrrhon, StatiqBloom, and Passage Between.
 Word is the Savage Gold beer will be available.
 Over at the Acheron, Fell Voices, Yellow Eyes, and Mongrel will make your Friday bleak and black, just the way you like it (tickets).

 SATURDAY (7/26): The two-day New York Death Fest starts at Saint Vitus.
 Go fill up on slams (tickets for both days).
 If you're looking for slower and lower, Sadgiqacea, Hivelords, Insect Ark, and the super-promising Sangharsha play the Acheron (tickets).

 SUNNNNNNDAY (7/27): New York Death Fest finishes up with a gurgle at Saint Vitus.
 Over at the Acheron, there's the progressive Blackest, Warm, and Dead Empires (tickets).

 Looking for late adds and dates ahead?
 NYC Metal Show Calendar has got you covered.

 Alright, consider the decks cleared.
 What did we miss?
 What are your plans?
-Let us know and catch all of the dates, reams of streams, and other noted details below.
+Let us know and check out those streams, and other noted details below.